SDINAHET/holbertonschool-web_back_end/Session_authentication/README.md

 @swag_from({
     'tags': ['Session Authentication'],
-    'summary': 'Create session and return user info', 'description': 'Authenticates a user using email and password, and sets session cookie.', 'parameters': [
+    'summary': 'Create session and return user info', 'description': (
+        'Authenticates a user using email and password, ' 'and sets session cookie.'
+    ),
+    'parameters': [
         {
             'name': 'email',